The Tywyn Wurlitzer

 Since the opening in 1996 there have been several improvements to the organ, including the addition of the Orchestral Oboe, which was acquired from the USA, and the phantom piano, a 1910 Bluthner Grand modified to be playable from an organ console in the 1930s.
 It still needs some improvement, and can, of course, be played as a conventional piano, which often happens when needed by other users of the Hall.

 The organ is available for private practice at reasonable fees subject to the availability of the Hall.
-It is also available for use for parties and other events at the Hall.
-Just contact John Smallwood on 01654 710994.
+It is also available for use for parties and other events at the Hall, just contact Bill Redfern on 07769 685 117.

 Thank you for your interest and support.
 We hope to see you at our events.